marconetto/azadventures/chapter7/README.md

 #### 4. Key takeways

-Here we saw some options to handle the triggering of worker processes at VM boot time in VMSS.
+Here we discussed some options to handle the triggering of worker processes at VM boot time in VMSS.

-If the worker application needs to be embedded into the VM image, it is worth adding the ``waitprovisioning.sh`` snippet and worker process trigger in a systemd service unit.
-The advantage is that whenever the VMs get rebooted, the worker process will be triggered.
+If the worker application needs to be embedded into the VM image, it is worth adding the ``waitprovisioning.sh`` code snippet and worker process trigger in a systemd service unit.
+The advantage is that whenever a VM instance gets rebooted, the worker process gets triggered.

-Some times one be install the worker application using Cloud-init.
-If that is the case, the ``waitprovisioning.sh`` snippet could also be used in cloud-init, with extra care to add the triggering of the worker process in the cloud-init ``per-boot`` folder in order to be executed even when the VM requires rebooting.
+One may want to install the worker application using cloud-init.
+If that is the case, the ``waitprovisioning.sh`` code snippet plus the triggering of the worker process could be placed in cloud-init.
+However, the ``per-boot`` folder should be used because scripts there are executed whenever a VM boots---typically cloud-init is used to install/configure software only at the provisioning time.

-If one is sure that the VM instance won't require reboot, using Azure custom script seems to be a clean solution because it is executed just before VMs get into the **Succeeded** state.
+If one is sure that the VM instances won't require reboot, using Azure custom script seems to be a clean solution because it is executed just before VMs get into the **Succeeded** state.
+So there is no need to add a control to wait for the **Suceeded** state.

-Depending on the application, making sure the VMs reach the **Succeeded** state before triggering the worker process is particularly important when VMSS has the overprovisioning feature enabled, otherwise the manager process may assign work to a VM that will be suddenly destroyed.
+Depending on the application, making sure that VMs reach the **Succeeded** state before triggering the worker process is particularly important when VMSS has the **overprovisioning** feature enabled, otherwise the manager process may assign work to a VM that will be suddenly destroyed.